-The Metropolitan Development Commission subsequently passed the proposal below in February 2019.
+The Metropolitan Development Commission passed a proposal in February 2019.
 This proposal authorized the Department of Metropolitan Development to negotiate a contract with BR Health Holdings, LLC on behalf of the Department of Parks and Recreation.
 This contract will then went to the City Council for final approval.